 I was a Research Associate in the Nuclear Theory Group of the department of Physics at the University of Washington, Seattle from 2009 to 2012.
-In May 2012 I moved to Germany to spend a year at the ExtreMe Matter Institute EMMI and the Institute of Nuclear Physics at TU Darmstadt as a Senior Postdoc.
-My appointment as an Assistant Professor at the University of Guelph begins in the summer of 2013.
+In May 2012 I moved to Germany to spend a year at the ExtreMe Matter Institute EMMI and the Institute of Nuclear Physics at TU Darmstadt as a Senior Postdoc and Herzberg Fellow.
+My appointment as an Assistant Professor at the University of Guelph began in the summer of 2013.

 Professional Activities & Awards

 I was included in the University of Illinois "Incomplete List of Teachers Ranked as Excellent by their Students" every semester I taught (2003 & 2004).
 I also got the Jordan S. Asketh Award from the department of Physics (2005) and was inducted into Phi Kappa Phi (2007).